developedbyluan/scrimba-responsive-design/README.md

 - Think media queries as conditional statements in CSS.

-For example, if the screen width is greater than 768px, apply different styles to the layout.
+For example, if the screen width is greater than or equal to 375px (min-width: 375px), apply different styles to the layout.
 Else, ignore the styles in the media query. https://codepen.io/fireantx/pen/JoPyKJL?editors=0111 /*
  Challenge: